 Testing and Adjusting

-It’s advisable to conduct a small test before proceeding with your main project.
+I would advise you conduct a small test before proceeding with your main project.
 Pour a small amount of the colored resin into a mold or onto a surface.
 This allows you to see how the color develops as the resin cures.

 If the color isn’t as expected, you can adjust by adding more colorant or resin to achieve the desired shade.